 This paper suggests that housing consumption is more volatile than non-housing consumption in emerging countries, and the former is as volatile as or less volatile than the latter in rich countries, which is Finding 2.
 Basically, housing consumption is defined by the sum of the rental value of tenant-occupied housing and the imputed rental value of owner-occupied housing.
 The first part is clear because it captures the actual expenditure amount of housing services.
-For the second part, national accounts treat the owner-occupant as if the one rents to himself; then, how much he pays for his own housing service is imputed.
-In other words, national accounts impute the owneroccupied housing service value based on the rents charged for similar tenant-occupied housing.
+For the second part, national accounts treat the owner-occupant as if the one rents to himself, then how much he pays for his own housing service is imputed.
+In other words, national accounts imputes the owner-occupied housing service value based on the rents charged for similar tenantoccupied housing.
 Therefore, we can say that the observed housing consumption in national accounts consists of two components: housing rental prices and the number of housing units in the economy.
-Note that the number of housing units is not affected by rental price but is affected by house prices.
+Note that the number of housing units is not affected by rental price, but affected by house prices.
+Based on the understanding of the observed housing consumption, its higher volatility compared to non-housing consumption in emerging countries could be approached in two ways; first hypothesis is that higher house price volatility in emerging countries leads to higher housing stock volatility which might matter for higher housing consumption volatility; secondly, rental price volatility is relatively higher in emerging countries, as shown in Figure 4 and Finding 4, which affects the measured housing consumption volatility.